malgorzataMielczarek/MdFilesMerger/README.md

 Podaj nagłówek tworzonego pliku:
 ```

-After entering desired merged file title and pressing Enter, you will be transported back to [merged file menu view](#merged-file-menu-view), and new merged file title will be set.
-If you don't want your merged file to have any title, just press Enter and title will be empty.
-If title is empty title header won't be included in merged file.
+After entering desired title of the merged file and pressing Enter, you will be taken back to the [merged file menu view](#merged-file-menu-view), and the new title will be set.
+If you don't want your merged file to have any title, just press Enter and the title will be set to empty.
+If the title is empty, the title header won't be included in the merged file.

 ### Merged file creation view
-If you didn't chosen any option in [merged file menu view](#merged-file-menu-view) pressed Enter, you will be transported to this view.
-Like in many other views you will see here current main directory absolute path on top of the window.
-Then you have [merged file menu view](#merged-file-menu-view) title and information, that merging files is in progress.
-After creating merged file is completed, you will be transported back to [main menu](#main-menu-view).
+If you have not selected any option in the [merged file menu view](#merged-file-menu-view), and pressed Enter, you will be taken to this view.
+As in many other views, you will see the absolute path of the current main directory, at the top of the window.
+Then you have the title of the [merged file menu view](#merged-file-menu-view) and an information, that merging of files is in progress.
+Once the merged file is complete, you will be taken back to the [main menu](#main-menu-view).

-Example window view:
+An example window view:
 ```
 Katalog główny, w którym wyszukiwane są pliki do scalenia: C:\Users\mielczarek\source\repos\KursZostanProgramistaASPdotNET